-What do you need to get a real estate license?
-Well that depends on the state where you’ll be licensed, but there are some common steps that every applicant has to take regardless of where they live.
+How do I become a real estate agent?
+Well, that depends on the state where you’ll be licensed, but there are some common steps that every applicant has to take regardless of where they live.
 Over the years, states have largely adopted the same process for getting your real estate license, which is great news if you’re looking to get licensed in a second state.

-The first thing most real estate license applicants have to do is complete the required real estate courses.
+The first step to becoming a real estate agent is to complete the required real estate courses.
 A formal entity in each state, usually a commission or agency within the state licensing division, will determine what education is required for a real estate license.
 The requirements will specify:

-Now you may be thinking, “is there any way to get my real estate license without taking the required courses?”
+Now you may be thinking, “can I get my real estate license without taking the required courses?”
 There are typically a few exceptions.
 Many states exempt applicants from taking the required real estate education if:

 After the pre-licensing real estate course is complete you should receive a certificate of completion that proves you meet the education requirement for a license.
 The certificate will be needed before you can schedule a time to take the real estate license exam.